Go to main content

 To address these challenges, the kitchen staff initiated a new way of working.

-Instead of pre-portioned trays, meals are now prepared in larger containers and portioned closer to the point of service.
-This allows portions to be adjusted based on actual needs — reducing food waste while improving the overall meal experience.
+Instead of delivering pre-portioned trays, meals are now transported in bulk containers and portioned at the point of service.
+This approach allows portion sizes to be adjusted according to individual needs, reducing food waste while enhancing the overall dining experience.

 Choosing ScanBox to support the workflow